-The second reaction involved in aerating wine is oxidation, and it also includes molecules in the wine and oxygen from the air.
+Author Note: The second reaction involved in aerating wine is oxidation, and it also includes molecules in the wine and oxygen from the air.
 Compounds in the wine are oxidized, such as anthocyanins, catechins, epicatechins, and other phenolic substances.

 Oxidation will add to the fruity or nutty taste of certain wines, but oxidizing wine too much will ruin the taste.
 This is why you must be careful not to leave your wine out too long.